rchincha/project-stacker.github.io/docs/get_started/get_stacker.md

 ## Unprivileged setup

-Running stacker as an unprivileged user requires stacker to run inside a `user` namespace owned by the user that executed the command, and stacker will try to map `65k` user and group ids to meet the POSIX standard.
-So, to run stacker, the user's `/etc/sub{u,g}id` should be configured with enough uids to map things correctly.
-This configuration can be done automatically via `stacker unpriv-setup`.
+Running stacker as an unprivileged user requires stacker to run as part of a `user` namespace owned by the user that executed the command.
+Stacker will map `65k` user and group IDs to meet the POSIX standard.
+So, to run stacker, the user's `/etc/sub{u,g}id` should be configured with enough UIDs to map components correctly.
+This configuration can be run automatically via `stacker unpriv-setup`.

 ```bash title="Stacker unprivileged setup"